|

 It was there by faith I received my sight,

-and now I am happy all the day"
+and now I am happy all the day

-Here's another slightly different version that was sent to me by George Hewett of Fresno, CA. His father used to sing it years ago.
+Version from George Hewett of Fresno, CA. His father used to sing it years ago.

 At the bar, at the bar,